Explore our pet training FAQs to learn more about our training methods, our philosophy and what it’s like to work with us.

 Are you a certified trainer?

-Yes, Allie is a certified trainer through the Certification Council for Professional Dog Trainers and is a certified behavior consultant and Shelter Behavior Affiliate with the International Association of Animal Behavior Consultants.
-Additionally, she is a certified Canine Life and Social Skills evaluator through the Association of Professional Dog Trainers and Level 1 certified through TAGTeach International.
+Allie is a certified trainer through the Certification Council for Professional Dog Trainers and is a certified behavior consultant and Shelter Behavior Affiliate with the International Association of Animal Behavior Consultants.
+Additionally, she is Level 1 certified through TAGTeach International.

-MaryKaye is a certified trainer and a Shelter Behavior Affiliate through the International Association of Animal Behavior Consultants.
+MaryKaye is a certified trainer and is Certified in Shelter Behavior – Dog (CSB-D) through the International Association of Animal Behavior Consultants.
 She is also a Family Paws Parent Educator through Family Paws.

 Currently, animal trainers are not required to hold any certification to practice in the United States.
 However, we have chosen to go through these extra steps to better supply you with the best service possible.

 Are you a behavior consultant?
-What does a behavior consultant do?
+What does a pet behavior consultant do?

-Yes, all of us have been consulting on serious behavior issues for several years, and both Allie and Emily are Certified Dog Behavior Consultants through the International Association of Animal Behavior Consultants.
+Yes, all of us have been consulting on serious pet behavior issues for several years, and our team holds a variety of certifications though credentialing organizations.

 What’s your service area?
 Do in-home consultations mean you come to my house or do I go to you?

-Our in-home services, when and where we offer them, involve a consultant going to your house.
-We do not have physical facilities in any state for you to bring your pet to.
+Our in-home services, when and where we offer them, involve a pet behavior consultant going to your house.
+We do not have physical facilities in any state for you to bring your pet for training.
+Click here to see our Illinois pet training travel radius.
+Click here to see our New Mexico pet training travel radius.

-Only a few of our consultants offer in-home services; the rest of us – and the rest of our services – are only offered remotely.
-More information can be found in our availability document.
+Only a few of our consultants offer in-home services; the rest of us – and the rest of our services – are only offered as virtual pet training services.

 Do you see animals other than dogs?